VanLiuZhi/StarsToShore/source/_posts/Python/gunicorn.md

 ---
 title: gunicorn python 应用服务器
 date: 2018-10-22 00:00:00
-tags: [python, note, linux]
+tags: [Python, Linux, Note]
-categories: python编程
+categories: Python编程
 ---

 Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.
 It's a pre-fork worker model.
 The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy.